GoogleCloudPlatform/anthos-samples/anthos-bm-gcp-terraform/README.md

 ```
 > **Note:** Once prompted to confirm the terraform plan, type `Yes` and enter

 ***The above should initiate terraform to start setting up the GCE hosts for the baremetal cluster.
-This may take a few minutes for the entire bare-metal cluster to be setup.***
+This may take a few minutes (approx. 3-5 mins) for the entire bare-metal cluster to be setup.***

 5. Once the previous step completes you should see a printed output as follows for the next steps to follow.
-Just copy/paste the commands and run them
+Just copy/paste the commands and run them.

 ```sh
 ################################################################################
 ##                       AnthosBM on GCE with Terraform                       ##